 Opting instead for ‘good’ fats can put the glow back in your skin and step.
-These foods rich in omega-3 and 9 are our favourites.
+These foods rich in omega-3 and 9 are our favorites.

-Fish oils are rich in omega-3 and the fatty acid DHA.
-Wild salmon, mackerel, sardines and pilchards are good sources and help to build healthy nerves and keep cells fluid so they can transport messages and energy around the body.
+Fish oils are rich in omega-3 and fatty acid DHA.
+Wild salmon, mackerel, sardines, and pilchards are good sources and help to build healthy nerves and keep cells fluid so they can transport messages and energy around the body.

 If you’re looking for a non-animal source of omega-3 plant sources include chia seeds, flax seeds, walnuts.
 Voila Neals Yard Remedies Beauty Oil.
-Also, marine algae produces its own omega-3 fatty acid and is a popular supplement for vegans.
+Also, marine algae produce their own omega-3 fatty acid and are a popular supplement for vegans.

-Smash an avocado on toast (ry Spelt, Rye or Gluten-Free Quinoa) for breakfast and you’ll be at peak energy until lunchtime.
+Smash avocado on toast (try Spelt, Rye, or Gluten-Free Quinoa) for breakfast and you’ll be at peak energy until lunchtime.
 As well as a good source of natural oils and B5, studies have also shown avocado can help boost glutathione which the body uses as a major antioxidant and detoxifier.

 We love it in our hair and on our skin (see LIHA Beauty or RMS Beauty) but eating it can work wonders for skin and health too.
-In the past it’s got a bad rep for being a saturated fat but dig deep into its chemical makeup and you’ll find it’s quite unique because it’s a medium-chain fatty acid that behaves quite differently to other fats once digested lending us anti-microbial and anti-viral benefits as well as stabilising blood sugar levels.
-The best thing about coconut oil that studies have shown is it’s ability to stimulate the metabolism making it (rather ironically) a brilliant fat for managing weight.
+In the past, it’s got a bad rep for being a saturated fat but dig deep into its chemical makeup and you’ll find it’s quite unique because it’s a medium-chain fatty acid that behaves quite differently to other fats once digested lending us anti-microbial and anti-viral benefits as well as stabilizing blood sugar levels.
+The best thing about coconut oil that studies have shown is its ability to stimulate metabolism making it (rather ironically) a brilliant fat for managing weight.
 Another important aspect of coconut oil is that it does not mutate as much as other oils at high temperatures.
-When you cook with polyunsaturated vegetable oils (such as Canola, Corn, Soy-even Olive oils), oxidised cholesterol is introduced into your system.
+When you cook with polyunsaturated vegetable oils (such as Canola, Corn, Soy-even Olive oils), oxidized cholesterol is introduced into your system.

 |Type of Oil||Monounsaturated||Polyunsaturated||Saturated|